simelation/simhub-plugins/packages/simhub-sli-plugin/README.md

 ### RPM LEDs

 Note the plugin does not make use of the SimHub `Car Settings` -> `Shift light N offset` settings for the different sections of the RPM display.
-It simply uses `Minimum displayed RPM` for the first LED and evenly distributes the LEDs up to 100% for the last LED.
+It simply uses `Minimum displayed RPM` for the LED that has been configured as the first RPM LED (see next section) and evenly distributes RPM% across the remaining LEDs.

+##### Assignable LEDs

+The RPM LEDs can be used as additional assignable status LEDs, rather than for showing revs, if you prefer.
+The default is to use all RPM LEDs for the rev display, but increasing `Number of assignable LEDs` will un-gray LEDs (from the left) in the UI such that they can be clicked in order to assign an ncalc or Javascript expression.

 ##### In pit-lane animation

 Whilst in the pits, the RPM LEDs can animate between two different layouts.
 Simply click on an LED to toggle it on or off.
+Note all RPM LEDs are used here, irrespective of the `Number of assignable LEDs` setting.

 ###### Animation speed